Beast Mode 2: Commercial performance

 The mixtape debuted at number three on the Billboard 200 based on 73.5 million streams of its songs, which Billboard equated to 57,000 album-equivalent units, granting the rapper his ninth top ten and the highest-charting streaming-exclusive album in the chart.

-In the Canada, Beast Mode 2 debuted at number 13 on the Canadian Albums Chart, marking first release to not debut in the top ten in the country.
+In Canada, Beast Mode 2 debuted at number 13 on the Canadian Albums Chart, marking his first release to not debut in the top ten in the country.